Splint3r7/web/_posts/hackthebox/2019-04-12-hackthebox-carrier.md

 Example: Example:hostname(config)#route-map name {permit} [12]
 Explanation: Route map entries are read in order.
 You can identify the order using the sequence_number argument, or the ASA uses the order in which you add route map entries

-> Hi, I did this networking bgp stuff first time :( So please expect so mistakes!
-But at the end it took me whole week to under and exploit that bgp hijacking thing!
+> Hi, I did this networking bgp stuff first time :( So please expect some mistakes! also it took me whole week to understand and exploit that bgp hijacking thing!

 Now, All I have to do is to capture the packets.